 - Secondly, check the components.
 If any of them is damaged, get a new Nozzle.
 Otherwise, clean these small parts.
 Get a needle and clean the nozzle until it becomes an absolute hollow tube.

-- Finally, place the parts as it was before.
+- Finally, put the parts back together.
 Then put the pin on to keep the pieces together.
 Lastly, reinstall the head, and it’s all set.

 Tip-3: Swapping the hosepipe

-One thing I forgot to tell that the hosepipe can be corrupted inside.
-In that case, it’s better to replace it.
+One last thing to check is if the hosepipe is be blocked on the inside or broken.
+In either case, it’s better to replace it.
 But, you can also try to fix it.
-If the pipe is blocked inside, pour degreaser inside it.
-Thus, the pipe can get fixed.
-Otherwise, get a new Hosepipe.
-It’s super cheap to get one, so it’s worth it.
+If the pipe is blocked inside, pour degreaser through it.
+I would suggest just get a new Hosepipe.
+It’s super cheap, and worth it.

 Frequently Asked Questions about Bike Pump